GillyRabutTsurwa/svelte-with-docs/README.md

-# Nested Components
+# Reactive Assignments
-- one of the fundamental pillars of JavaScript frameworks
+- this is what Svelte is famous for
-- unlike in Vue, styling is always scoped
+- our HTML output stays updated as our JavaScript values change
-- (an aside) I didn't make a branch for the styling section because I didn't feel it was needed
+- this is very easy to do, and is my one of my favourite about Svelte and JavaScript frameworks in general